We think this movie stands out for:

 This is by far the most accessible and conventional film from director Richard Linklater (Waking Life, Dazed and Confused) and White (Chuck and Buck, The Good Girl), neither of whom are known for heartwarming, feel-good movies.
 But that is what this is, a sort of To Sir With Love crossed with This is Spinal Tap.
 Black is enormously entertaining and the kids are terrific.

-Families can talk about how much Dewey loves rock 'n' roll.
+Families can talk about how much Dewey loves rock 'n' roll in School of Rock.
 Why is it so important to him?
 What does it allow him to express?

 How does School of Rock compare with other movies you've seen about starting or performing in a band?

-What's the most important thing Dewy learns from the kids, and what is the most important thing they learn from him?
+What's the most important thing Dewey learns from the kids, and what is the most important thing they learn from him?